Recent Comments

 Extremal Combinatorics on Permutations

-We talked about extremal problems for set systems: collections of subsets of an element sets, - Sperner’s theorem, the Erdos-Ko-Rado theorem, and quite a few more.
+We talked about extremal problems for set systems: collections of subsets of an element sets, – Sperner’s theorem, the Erdos-Ko-Rado theorem, and quite a few more.
 (See here, here and here.)
-What happens when we consider collections of permutations rather … Continue reading
+What happens when we consider collections of permutations rather than … Continue reading

 Posted in Combinatorics

-Tagged Erdos-Ko-Rado theorem, Extremal combinatorics, Permutations
+Tagged David Ellis, Ehud Friedgut, Erdos-Ko-Rado theorem, Extremal combinatorics, Haran Pilpel, Permutations

-6 Comments
+9 Comments

 Frankl-Rodl’s Theorem and Variations on the Cap Set Problem: A Recent Research Project with Roy Meshulam (A)